mueller-kai/mueller-kai.github.io/_pages/projects.md

 Furthermore, I am actively involved in academia, where I have the privilege of supervising students in a lecture dedicated to the use of AI in production systems.

 ## Bantolo
-When I dinf the time I develop a platform called [Bantolo](www.bantolo.com) where children who otherwise do not find interest in writing can interactively generate their own book using LLMs and Image Generation APIs from Open AI.
+When I find the time I develop a platform called [Bantolo](www.bantolo.com) where children who otherwise do not find interest in writing can interactively generate their own book using LLMs and Image Generation models.